 After 20 years of working in various dental laboratories in the South East of England, Ben Brookshaw set up his own practice in Chepstow in 2006.

 In 2018, dental technician Dan Price, who obtained a First Class Bachelor of Science honours degree in Dental Technology from Cardiff Metropolitan University in June of that same year, joined us as a full-time member of our team.
 Dan is a fluent welsh speaker which allows our services to be offered through the medium of welsh language if required.
-More recently, the team has expanded further to include qualified dental nurse, Helen Candow, who has joined us as part-time Assistant Manager.
+More recently, we have been joined by trainee graduate technician, Yasmin Hassine, and the lovely Jess on reception.

-The clinic has won awards three years in a row.
+The clinic has won awards five years in a row.
 "We are delighted to announce that Ben Brookshaw Denture Clinic has been awarded the BACDT Member of the Year award.
 This award recognises the BACDT member that has set an example to other members on how to conduct themselves on a daily basis, both as a registered professional with the General Dental Council and as a BACDT member honouring the principles and charter of the association,” British Association of Clinical Dental Technology (BACDT), May 2017.
-The clinic was also a highly-commended runner up in the ‘Extra Mile Award’ and went on to win the Award in 2018 in recognition of the extra mile that it goes to ensure patients have the best service possible.
-In addition, it picked up the 'Most Welcoming Clinic' 2018 and again in 2019.
+The clinic was also a highly-commended runner up in the ‘Extra Mile Award’ and went on to win the Award in 2018 and again in 2021, in recognition of the extra mile that it goes to ensure patients have the best service possible.
+In addition, the clinic picked up the 'Most Welcoming Clinic' in 2018 and again in 2019.